CCBBatUT/Biocomputing_Spring2016/_posts/2016-03-09-python6_testing-bestpractices.md

 * If you're working with large files, use a reduced file to test your code.

 {% highlight bash %}
+# save the first 1000 lines to a new file
 head -1000 largeDataFile.csv > test.csv
 {% endhighlight %}